Russell, New Zealand: History

-Christ Church, built in 1835 and New Zealand's oldest church.
+Christ Church, built in 1835 is New Zealand's oldest church.

 Memorial for Royal Navy personnel killed during fighting in 1845.

-The first public notice in New Zealand was printed for Kororarika [sic] by William Colenso's press in Paihia, across the Bay of Islands.
+The first public notice in New Zealand was printed for Kororarika by William Colenso's press in Paihia, across the Bay of Islands.

 Māori settlement

-Before the arrival of the Europeans, the area now known as Russell was inhabited by Māori because of its pleasant climate and the abundance of food, fish and fertile soil.
+The area now known as Russell was first inhabited by Māori because of its pleasant climate and the abundance of food, fish and fertile soil.
 The settlement was known as Kororāreka, and was located on the coast.
-The name translates to 'sweet blue penguin', after an ailing chief who had eaten a penguin broth remarked ka reka te kororā or 'the kororā is sweet'.
+The name translates to 'delicious blue penguin', after an ailing chief who had eaten a penguin broth remarked ka reka te kororā or 'the kororā is delicious'.

 Early European explorers James Cook and Marc-Joseph Marion du Fresne remarked, by their arrival in the 18th century, that the area was quite prosperous.